-Many step-parents play a large role in the life of their step-children.
-At some point, the step-parent and his/her spouse decide that formal adoption is necessary to legalize the bond which already exists between the step-parent and child.
-Step-parent adoptions in Tennessee are considered relative adoptions under the adoption statutes.
-This classification as a “relative” permits the Court to waive a home study and six month waiting period.
-When a step-parent decides to adopt the child of his/her spouse, the child is viewed by law as though born to the step-parent.
-In turn, should the step-parent and biological parent of the child divorce after a step-parent has formally adopted the child of the biological parent, he/she is entitled to the same child support and child custody considerations as the biological parent.
-As with all adoptions, the rights of the biological parent not involved in the child’s life must be terminated prior to formalizing the adoption even if the biological parent whose rights are to be terminated is not listed on the birth certificate.
+When a stepparent decides to adopt the child of their spouse, the child is viewed by law as though born to the stepparent.
+In turn, should the stepparent and biological parent of the child divorce after a stepparent has formally adopted the child, they are entitled to the same child support and child custody considerations as the biological parent.
+As with all adoptions, the rights of the biological parent not involved in the child’s life must be terminated prior to formalizing the adoption, even if the biological parent whose rights are to be terminated is not listed on the birth certificate.

 More and more grandparents are raising their grandchildren.
 Often, grandparents will decide it is in their grandchildren’s best interests for the grandchildren to be formally adopted.
-The biological parents’ rights to the children must be terminated or the biological parents must consent to the termination or adoption.
-As with step-parent adoptions, there is no formal waiting period or requirement for a formal homestudy.
-Grandparents and step-parents are not the only relatives who may chose to adopt.
-T.C.A.
-36-1-104(42) defines relatives as grandparents or any degree of great-grandparents, aunts or uncles, or any degree of aunts or uncles, or step-parent or cousins of the first degree or any siblings of the whole or half degree or any spouse of the above listed relative.
+The biological parents’ rights to the children must be terminated, or the biological parents must consent to the termination or adoption.
+As with stepparent adoptions, there is no formal waiting period or requirement for a formal home study.

 There is no simple answer.
 Agreed relative adoptions where the biological parents consent are obviously much less expensive than, for example, an international adoption where travel and out-of-country agencies are involved.
-The cost of a homestudy can vary greatly from agency to agency and other variables, such as travel costs for your attorney, Guardian Ad Litem fees, if applicable and medical expenses for a birth mother without insurance impact the cost of an adoption.
+The cost of a home study can vary greatly from agency to agency and other variables, such as travel costs for your attorney, guardian ad litem fees, if applicable, and medical expenses for a birth mother without insurance impact the cost of adoption.
 Our firm does offer free initial consultations so that families may weigh their options and make informed decisions before committing to the process of adoption.